ElasticHQ/elasticsearch-HQ/README.md

 ElasticHQ - Version 3.0 - In Development
 =========

 This version is considered experimental until a formal v3.0GA release.
-Until then, please see instructions on the [master branch](https://github.com/ElasticHQ/elasticsearch-HQ/tree/master) of this repository.
+Until then, please use the [master branch](https://github.com/ElasticHQ/elasticsearch-HQ/tree/master) of this repository for production systems.

 For the formal announcement of this version, [see here](https://groups.google.com/forum/#!topic/elastichq/rZOBFNePRKg).